Orders Are Orders (1955 film)

 Orders Are Orders is a 1955 British comedy film directed by David Paltenghi, and featuring Brian Reece, Peter Sellers, Sid James, Tony Hancock, Raymond Huntley, and Bill Fraser.
+It was written by Geoffrey Orme and Donald Taylor.
 Eric Sykes contributed to the script and appears in a minor role.
-It was a remake of the film Orders Is Orders (1933), itself based on the play Orders Are Orders by Ian Hay and Anthony Armstrong.
+It was a remake of the film Orders Is Orders (1933), itself based on the 1932 play Orders Are Orders by Ian Hay and Anthony Armstrong.

 Plot

 A film production company decides to make a new space adventure film close to an army barracks, using the soldiers as extras.
 This does not go down well with the commanding officer, who attempts to make life as difficult as possible for the film crew.